Illuminotech/Orrery/README.md

 #  Orrery for macOS
 ## Overview
 This project provides a reasonably accurate model of the 8 major planets in the solar system.
 The orbital mechanics for each planet were calculated based on publicly available orbital elements and the current date.
 A simple hud panel is provided with a slider that increases or reverses the render date, providing a rudimentary animation of the planetary orbits.
-The default slider position updates the planetary motion

 ## Usage
 Scene kit provides a navigation framework for its 3d scenes.
 The following are the navigation methods using a trackpad: